sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 Certain customizations to the LLM itself can affect the starter kit performance.

-### SambaStudio endpoint

-The starter kit uses a LLM model in SambaStudio.
-You can fine tune the SambaStudio model to improve response quality.

-* To train a model in SambaStudio, [prepare your training data](https://docs.sambanova.ai/sambastudio/latest/generative-data-prep.html), [import your dataset into SambaStudio](https://docs.sambanova.ai/sambastudio/latest/add-datasets.html) and [run a training job](https://docs.sambanova.ai/sambastudio/latest/training.html)
-* To modify the parameters for calling the model, make changes to the `config.yaml` file.
+To modify the parameters for calling the model, make changes to the `config.yaml` file.
 You can also set the values of temperature and maximum generation token in that file.

 ## Experiment with prompt engineering